 Back pain and sleep have a difficult relationship.
 If your pain is severe, you might be unable to get a restful night’s sleep, but lack of sleep can worsen pain.
 This cycle can be extremely frustrating, and it can take a serious toll on mental health

 The relationship between sleep and pain makes it crucial to find the best mattress for back pain.
 The right mattress depends greatly on your individual needs, but the right amount of comfort and support—whatever that may be for you—is imperative.
 To help improve your journey to quality sleep, we’ve selected the 10 best mattresses for back pain based on results from our own testing methods.
+We also surveyed 600 mattress owners and consulted sleep experts, physical and occupational therapists, and pain specialists to identify features that benefit back pain.

 Best mattress for back pain overall